Friday June 7, 2019

 3. Curtain Style

-The practicality of the curtains are important: you want them to give you enough privacy, temperature control, and light control.
+The practicality of the curtains is important: you want them to give you enough privacy, temperature control, and light control.
 However, you also want to keep the aesthetics and style in mind.

 Think about the color scheme of the room, whether you want a solid color or patterned curtains, along with the style of the fabric and pleating.